An apprenticeship with Etco takes you places

-Apprentice electricians starting today will eventually work with technologies that have not even been thought of yet, let alone invented.
+Apprentice electricians starting today will eventually work with exciting new technologies that haven’t even been invented yet.

-As a qualified electrician you will be keeping the economy moving because nothing happens without electricity.
-Electricians commission and maintain electrical systems in homes, commercial buildings, factories, processing plants, and a range of other applications in agriculture, including emerging marine and space technologies.
+As a qualified electrician, you will be keeping the economy moving because nothing happens without electricity.
+Electricians commission and maintain electrical systems in homes, commercial buildings, factories, processing plants, and in a range of growth sectors of agriculture, marine and aerospace industries.

 There are a wide range of opportunities for you when you complete your apprenticeship including owning your own business or specialising in particular areas – the sky is the limit.